Brad Pitt And Kate Hudson Together? Kate’s Brother Reveals Pitt’s ‘Dirty Habits’

 So, are Brad Pitt and Kate Hudson really together?
 Kate’s brother, Oliver, decided to have a little fun with the rumors and it looks as though he did a great job at throwing people off the trail.
 According to Mail Online, Oliver Hudson opened up about Brad Pitt’s bad habits — clearly joking about the stories that have been floating around the web for the past few weeks.

 If you are a fan of Kate Hudson’s, you probably know that she and her brother are extremely close.
-So, when Oliver took to Instagram to post a picture of Star Magazine with a cover that read, “Brad Moves In,” people paid attention.
+So, when Oliver took to Instagram to post a picture of Star magazine with a cover that read, “Brad Moves In,” people paid attention.

 Oliver caption the photo with the following.